devodo/DivertR/README.md

 As well as redirecting to delegates you can also redirect to substitute targets.
 A valid substitute is anything that implements the target interface (in this case `IFoo`).
-This includes Mock objects, for example:
+This includes, for example, Mock objects:

 ```csharp
 var mock = new Mock<IFoo>();